 Oculus VR App Sharing feature

-Apps in the Oculus Quest VR store will automatically opt into the App Sharing feature from February 13, 2021, onwards.
+Apps in the Oculus Quest VR store will automatically opt into the App Sharing feature from February 13, 2021.
 However, if an app requires opt-out, the user needs to disable App Sharing by February 12, 2021.
 Furthermore, it now becomes a prerequisite for all new Rift or Quest apps to support App Sharing.

 Quest VR has further implemented various protections.
 The primary account holder and the secondary accounts must log in to the shared device using their own Facebook accounts.